Friday, January 31, 2014

 a stint at Cosmopolitan magazine.
 I'm a member of Sisters in Crime, International Thriller

 Writers, and the Cape Cod Writers Center, and divide my time between Florida and Cape Cod, MA.
-I share my life with My Personal
+I share my life with husband

-Beloved, husband Joe, and two English cocker spaniels: Boomer and Lilly.
+Joe and English cocker spaniels, Boomer and Lilly.

 To schedule an appearance or for other question, please contact: